 Museums, movies out, Redbox movies in or go out to lunch.
 Mini-golf.
 Roller skating.
 Ice Skating.

-When in doubt, how about one of these…
+When in doubt, what tween doesn’t like one of these…

-What’s in your area that tweens like to do?
+What’s in your local area that tween boys like to do?

 If you buy gifts for families with more than one kid, get either one big card for everyone or individual cards for each member.

-If they hike, camp, or play sports this is great because you can refill on the go without worrying about the quality of the water at its source.
+If your tween likes to hike, camp, or play sports this is great because you can refill on the go without worrying about the quality of the water at its source.

 This is the time to go big or go home.

 Look for sales, look for coupons or go in with someone else.